B2.2 Recall and demonstrate multiplication facts for 1 × 1 to 10 × 10 and related division facts.

 Material

 The big race can be used to familiarize students with all the strategies related to multiplication in a paper-and-pencil exercise.
 Each student needs a copy of the game sheet.
-Students write the strategy to be used to complete the game sheet in the center box, then move around the track applying the strategy in the center to each of the numbers around the track and write their answer in the outer box of the game sheet.
-(Tokens should be made available for students to use)
+Students write the strategy to be used to complete the game sheet in the centre box, then move around the track applying this strategy to each of the numbers around the track, writing their answer in the outer box of the game sheet.
+(Counters should be made available for students to use)

-This game is ideal for practicing strategies as they are being taught as well as reviewing previously learned strategies.
+This game is ideal for practising strategies as they are being taught as well as reviewing previously learned strategies.

 Represent, with students, the basic number facts being studied using arrays.